Grand Duchy of Hesse: Peace treaty

 The crown princes of Hesse and Prussia arranged a cease fire in the middle of July.
 Dalwigk rejected this in the hope that France would enter the war against Prussia.
 On 31 July, Prussian troops occupied Darmstadt without a battle.

 After its defeat in the war, Hesse was forced to concede territory to Prussia in the Treaty of 3 September 1866.
-Due to the intervention of Tsar Alexander II, the brother-in-law of Grand Duke Louis III, this was a relatively mild treaty.
+Due to the intervention of Alexander II of Russia, the brother-in-law of Grand Duke Louis III, this was a relatively mild treaty.
 Bismarck had originally intended to annex the whole of Upper Hesse.
-Instead, Hesse lost only 82 km2 and gained nearly 10 km2 when Prussia gave the Grand Duchy various enclaves within Hessian territory that had previously belonged to states which Prussia had annexed outright.
-All of these new territories were located in Upper Hesse, aside from Rumpenheim, which was south of the Main River in Strakenburg province.
+Instead, Hesse lost only 82 km2 and gained nearly 10 km2 when Prussia gave the grand duchy various enclaves within Hessian territory that had previously belonged to states which Prussia had annexed outright.
+All of these new territories were located in Upper Hesse, aside from Rumpenheim, which was south of the Main river in Strakenburg province.
+The territory of Hesse-Homburg, inherited by the grand duke earlier in the year on the extinction of its ruling line, was among the territories that passed to Prussia.

 Hesse was also required to pay three million guilder in war indemnities and hand its telegraph network over to the Prussians.

 Aftermath

 The war did not lead to the dismissal of Dalwigk.
 Grand Duke Louis III remained committed to him, although his anti-Prussian policy and his very person were now a burden to the country.

-One consequence of the peace treaty of 1866 was that the whole area north of the Main River (the Province of Upper Hesse, as well as Mainz-Kastel and Mainz-Kostheim in the Mainz district of Rhine-Hesse Province) became part of the North German Confederation.
-Subsequently, Dalwigk's government attempted to prevent or at least to delay the integration of the rest of Hesse into the Confederation.
-The only justification he would accept for southern Hesse joining the Confederation was if France were to start a war with Prussia.
+One consequence of the peace treaty of 1866 was that the whole area north of the Main river (the Province of Upper Hesse, as well as Mainz-Kastel and Mainz-Kostheim in the Mainz district of Rhine-Hesse Province) became part of the North German Confederation.
+Subsequently, Dalwigk's government attempted to prevent or at least to delay the integration of the rest of Hesse into the confederation.
+The only justification he would accept for southern Hesse joining the confederation was if France were to start a war with Prussia.

-Dalwigk also attempted to delay the integration of the Hessian army into the Prussian military for as long as possible.
-This led crown prince Louis IV to resign as commander of the Grand Ducal Hessian (25th) Division and caused the Prussian Adjutant general Adolf von Bonin to issue a blatant threat to the Grand Duke.
+Dalwigk also attempted to delay the integration of the Hessian army into the Prussian Army for as long as possible.
+This led crown prince Louis IV to resign as commander of the Grand Ducal Hessian (25th) Division and caused the Prussian Adjutant general Adolf von Bonin to issue a blatant threat to the grand duke.
 Minister of War, Eduard von Grolman, who had actually implemented Dalwigk's delaying policy in military matters, was fired, but Dalwigk was allowed to remain in post.
-When King William I of Prussia came to Worms in 1868 for the dedication of the Luther Monument, his first visit to the Grand Duchy since the war, which was interpreted as a gesture of reconciliation, "Dalwigk was conveniently away visiting relatives in Livonia."
+When King William I of Prussia came to Worms in 1868 for the dedication of the Luther Monument, his first visit to the grand duchy since the war, which was interpreted as a gesture of reconciliation, "Dalwigk was conveniently away visiting relatives in Livonia."